seetadev/Eth-Maintenance/README.md

 # Eth-Maintenance
+Developers tools to enable preventive and reactive maintenance of industrial grade machine using iot devices, sensors and Ethereum blockcahin, Web3 ecosystem tools.

-Preventive maintenance of industrial grade machine on Ethereum blockchain
+Execution: Preventive, Proactive and Reactive Maintenance, Refurbishment of industrial grade machine on Ethereum blockchain using UMA, Scroll,  Polygon zkevm, Uniswap, Tableland, Filecoin, XMTP, Web3 Ecosystem tools.

+There are 2 key features of our solution:

+1. Web3 Transform: For  digitizing maintenance pipeline forms, analyzing data, and automating maintenance workflows.

+2. Web3 Monitor Anaywhere: For developers building cross-platform monitoring dapps using sensors and oscilloscope with low code while retaining dapp core principles and flexibility.

+# Blockchain eco-system

 UMA: We are using UMA's KPI options + Superfluid as a token streaming protocol that lets factory users and consumers create streams of tokens fluidly between addresses.
 This will enable effective incentivization, management and communication setup for service/repair organizations utilized in Operations and Maintenance.
 We are extending UMA’s KPI Options with Superfluid’s streaming tokens: Perpetual Conditional Rewards (PCR) tokens that combine Superfluid’s programmable cashflows with UMA’s KPI option concepts.
 Service Users and administrators would receive immediate benefits and feedback based on how that KPI was doing.
 Immediate feedback like this would be highly motivating.